vincenzomos/reactiveSpringWorkshop/Readme.md

 There is already an existing Service named `TradingService` We would like to have a service that can stream Signals based on price movements.
 The service already has a couple of simple convenience methods to notice and create Signals.
+Also now there already is a constant for the minimal price move in percentage (0.2)  That is pretty low but off course you would like to see some
+Signals.
 Try to use this to make the method return a stream of Signals.

-Once again make the necessary adjustments to create and endpoint for this service.
+Once again make the necessary adjustments to create an endpoint for this service.

 ### Cold Stream vs Hot Stream